zodern/mup-aws-beanstalk/docs/index.md

 3) [Swap the CNAME between the old and new environment](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.CNAMESwap.html).
 This will move traffic to the new environment
 4) Once the old environment is no longer being used, you can terminate it

+## Custom `.ebextensions`

+You can create a `.ebextensions` folder to further customize the Elastic Beanstalk environment.
+More details are in [Elastic Beanstalk's docs](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/ebextensions.html).

+mup-aws-beanstalk copies your app's `.ebextensions` folder into the app bundle when deploying your app.

 ## Troubleshooting

 - View the logs with `mup logs` or from the AWS Console